Madras HC appoints Deepthi Arivunithi as Registrar General

 DT NEXT Bureau

-The retirement of Alli comes at a time when the Supreme Court Collegium has recommended her elevation as a Judge of the Madras High Court.
-The recommendation is presently awaiting approval by the Union Government.
+Alli’s retirement comes at a time when the Supreme Court Collegium has recommended her elevation as a judge of the Madras High Court.
+The recommendation is presently awaiting approval by the Union government.

-If the recommendation is accepted and the appointment is notified, Alli will be sworn in as a Judge of the Madras High Court and will hold office until attaining the retirement age of 62.
+If the recommendation is accepted and the appointment is notified, Alli will be sworn in as a judge of the High Court and will hold office until attaining the retirement age of 62.